Group of seven young adults standing on a forest path surrounded by autumn-colored trees, smiling and relaxing during a hike.

 Lily Charles

-MSc candidate (2024-)
+MSc student (2024-)

 Co-supervised by Dr. Greg Mitchell at Environment and Climate Change Canada